Don’t follow trends blindly

 Another major issue with workflow automation is that you cannot automate a broken process.
 At the end of the day,

 Here we have to remind ourselves that we respond to, and process visual data, better than any other type of data.
 We process images 60,000 times faster than text.
 And about 90 percent of the information that we get is visual.

 That’s why workflow mapping has become an “efficiency roadmap” for your business that helps you figure out the shortest path to completing tasks.

 Creating a precise diagram containing a description of processes to be done, together with deadlines and assigned responsibilities (roles), will give you and your team a clear picture of what’s coming next and an overall view of the process.

 Clear view of the process

-By visualising your business processes, you create a broader view of your workflow.
+By visualizing your business processes, you create a broader view of your automated workflow.
 Everybody involved in it will have a better understanding of requirements, problems, and the end goal.

 Inefficiencies become visible

 Without workflow mapping, it can feel like you’re dealing with abstract problems of any sort.
 But once you sit down and actually depict the process by writing out all the steps, you’ll gain clarity on what the issues are and how to deal with them.

 Workflow mapping helps you create a schedule featuring names and roles for each step of the workflow which brings better understanding of who is supposed to do what at each point in the workflow.
 It eliminates confusion between team members that may occur if roles aren’t clearly defined.